libriscv/libriscv/README.md

 Instruction counting is used to limit the time spent executing code and can be used to prevent infinite loops.
 It can also help keep frame budgets for long running background scripting tasks as running out of instructions simply halts execution, and it can be resumed from where it stopped.

-While this emulator has a focus on performance, one higher priority is the ability to map any memory anywhere with permissions, custom fault handlers and such things.
-This allows you to take the memory of one machine and map it into another with copy-on-write mechanisms, and does have a slight performance penalty compared to an emulator that can only have sequential memory.

 [![Build configuration matrix](https://github.com/fwsGonzo/libriscv/actions/workflows/buildconfig.yml/badge.svg)](https://github.com/fwsGonzo/libriscv/actions/workflows/buildconfig.yml) [![Unit Tests](https://github.com/fwsGonzo/libriscv/actions/workflows/unittests.yml/badge.svg)](https://github.com/fwsGonzo/libriscv/actions/workflows/unittests.yml) [![Experimental Unit Tests](https://github.com/fwsGonzo/libriscv/actions/workflows/unittests_exp.yml/badge.svg)](https://github.com/fwsGonzo/libriscv/actions/workflows/unittests_exp.yml) [![Linux emulator](https://github.com/fwsGonzo/libriscv/actions/workflows/emulator.yml/badge.svg)](https://github.com/fwsGonzo/libriscv/actions/workflows/emulator.yml) [![MinGW 64-bit emulator build](https://github.com/fwsGonzo/libriscv/actions/workflows/mingw.yml/badge.svg)](https://github.com/fwsGonzo/libriscv/actions/workflows/mingw.yml) [![Verify example programs](https://github.com/fwsGonzo/libriscv/actions/workflows/verify_examples.yml/badge.svg)](https://github.com/fwsGonzo/libriscv/actions/workflows/verify_examples.yml)

 ## Benchmarks